-While it may seem like nothing important to you, the name of your practice is your brand.
-It’s a company – it’s likely an LLC (if it’s not yet, don’t worry – we’ll walk you through that too!).
+While it may seem like nothing important to you, the name of your wellness business is your brand.
+It’s a company – it’s likely an LLC (if it’s not yet, don’t worry – we’ll walk you through that too).

 Your logo can be just text like Google or Coca-Cola.